 The largest employers in the City of Albany, other than state and municipal government and the school district, are Albany Medical Center, St. Peter's Hospital, Albany Stratton VA Medical Center, SUNY, and the Center for Disability Services.
-These organizations enjoy tax exemptions that the City of Albany is bound by the federal and state law to recognize and is barred from removing.
-One of the many ill-advised recommendations from the State's financial management report was that the City should secure voluntary pilots from large nonprofits to make up for the AIM inequity.
-As shown on slide 14, not only is this a standard no other city in the State is held to, but it just doesn't work.
-With the exception of Albany Medical Center and the Port of Albany, tax exempt nonprofits like SUNY Poly simply won't pay.
+These organizations enjoy tax exemptions the City of Albany is bound by federal and state law to recognize and is barred from removing.
+One of the many ill-advised recommendations from the State's financial management report was the City should secure voluntary PILOTs (payments in lieu of taxes) from large nonprofits to make up for the AIM inequity.
+As shown on slide 14, not only is this a standard no other city in the State is held to, but it just does not work.
+The Port of Albany and Albany Medical Center have stepped up and recently provided voluntary PILOTs, and St. Peter's has provided in-kind services.
+While we certainly appreciate Fuller Road Management fulfilling their obligation to pay the \$1 million they promised the City several years ago, tax exempt nonprofits like SUNY Poly continue to drive costs but refuse to contribute to our tax base with a voluntary PILOT as Fuller Road Management shows a reported \$3.76 million surplus.
+It shouldn't be the responsibility of our taxpayers to subsidize the costs of their tax-exempt activities.

-While I have spent the last few minutes highlighting the alarming inequity and unreasonable double-standard Albany is forced to manage year after year, I also come to you today with a solution.
+While I have spent most of this testimony highlighting the alarming inequity and unreasonable double-standard the City of Albany is forced to manage year after year, I again provide the same solution I proposed last year.
 The Harriman Campus has seen a wide array of development and redevelopment over the last several years.
-From the Agriculture and Markets Lab, to the Building 5 Daycare, and various renovations and improvements in-between, Governor Cuomo's administration has made efforts to enhance the environment at the Harriman Campus for State employees and further utilize its footprint more effectively.
-In addition to these recent improvements, SUNY University at Albany is currently building a \$180 million Emerging Technology and Entrepreneurship Complex (ETEC) and Governor Cuomo just announced in his 2019-20 budget that the Wadsworth Lab will be relocating from New Scotland Avenue in Albany to the Harriman Campus - another \$750 million investment for this plot of land.
+From the Agriculture and Markets Lab, to the Building 5 Daycare, and various renovations and improvements in-between, Governor Cuomo's administration has made efforts to enhance the environment at the Harriman Campus for State employees and further utilize its footprint more efficiently and effectively.
+In addition to these recent improvements, SUNY University at Albany is building a \$180 million Emerging Technology and Entrepreneurship Complex (ETEC) and Governor Cuomo announced last year that the Wadsworth Lab will be relocating from New Scotland Avenue in Albany to the Harriman Campus - another \$750 million investment for this plot of land.

-When the State purchases a property that was on the tax rolls, it provides the municipality with a standard PILOT that is equal to 1% of the purchase price and improvement costs.
+When the State purchases a property that was on the tax rolls, it provides the municipality with a standard PILOT equal to 1% of the purchase price and improvement costs.
 As shown on slide 15, by adding together 1% of the estimated costs of the new Wadsworth Lab and SUNY's ETEC school, 1% of all other improvements and renovations to the Harriman Campus, and 1% of the assessed land value of the Harriman Campus, the State could issue a \$12,505,512 PILOT to the City of Albany for the Harriman Campus.
 I believe this proposal provides for a permanent solution to Capital City Funding.

-I thank you for the support that you've provided for Capital City Funding in the past.
+I thank you for the support you have provided for Capital City Funding in the past.
 I urge you to make this \$12.5 million in Capital City Funding permanent, and not force the taxpayers of the City of Albany to bear the burden of a state aid cut to our Capital City.